dremedys/chat-friends-and-ai/README.md

-# Frontend part of application for chatting with users and AI chat bot
+# Frontend part of application for chatting with users and AI chatbot

 Used React + Vite + Typescript
 Based on [Feature Sliced Design](https://feature-sliced.design/)